Traffic Ticket Lawyer in Austin – Travis County Ticket Attorney

 Have you received a ticket for speeding, running a stop sign or a red light, or another traffic offense?
 You might be asking yourself why shouldn’t you just pay the ticket?
-Why spend the money for an attorney?
+Why spend the money for a ticket attorney?
 Isn’t that just throwing good money after bad?
 The bad news is that a traffic ticket can cost you a lot, and handling it yourself could take hours of your time and require you to miss work or school.
 The costs could include thousands of dollars in higher insurance premiums, points on your driver’s license, and a ticket could place your license in jeopardy.
 So while it may seem like a good idea in the short run to pay the ticket (or to try to deal with it on your own), the ramifications could be huge, and you could continue to feel the financial impact for years.

-The good news is that an experienced traffic ticket attorney can help.
+The good news is that an experienced traffic ticket attorney in Austin can help.
 The mere fact that you received a ticket does not mean you are guilty.
 So whether it’s a speeding ticket or other moving violation, a registration or insurance issue, or a similar charge, there are defenses that can be raised, and negotiations could lead to a reduced charge or reduced penalty.
 Call Matthew Shrum today to discuss your traffic case.

-Traffic Violations in Texas
+Traffic Violations in Austin

 Not all traffic violations are the same.
 While most traffic charges are class C misdemeanors, some are more serious – and carry more serious penalties – than others.
 Many of the violations are covered under Chapter 545 of the Texas Transportation Code.
 Here is a list of some of the more common traffic offenses: